-The program is ideal for practicing lawyers, professionals, students, and scholars in diplomatic, criminal justice, military, and law enforcement communities around the world.
-Students gain insight from the program’s multi-national approach and master transnational law courses focused on domestic crimes with international implications, and also study the implications of nations expanding the reach of their domestic criminal statutes, the creation of the International Criminal Court and Special Tribunals and United Nations conventions, with bi- and multi-lateral treaties.
+The Master’s in International Criminal Law & Justice is an excellent fit for professionals and scholars in diplomatic, criminal justice, military, and law enforcement communities around the world.
+Students will study transnational law, focused on domestic crimes with international implications, as well as the implications of nations expanding the reach of their domestic criminal statutes, the creation of the International Criminal Court, and Special Tribunals and United Nations conventions with bi- and multi-lateral treaties.

 - Full-time must complete the degree in three consecutive semesters or 12 months